metral/corekube/README.md

 * [Goutils](https://github.com/metral/goutils)

 #### Contributing
-Please create all pull requests against the 'master' branch.
-The 'master' branch is constantly being updated.
+Please create all pull requests against the 'dev' branch.
 For stable versions, please go off of the releases >= v0.3.5

 See [HACKING](https://github.com/metral/corekube/blob/master/HACKING.md) for
 more information.